-We have an excellent track record in teaching Humanities, Arts and English.
-Our students achieve better A-level results than most Colleges, and stand well above national averages.
-In many subjects the pass rates and proportion of students gaining higher grades is excellent.
+We have an excellent track record in teaching Humanities and English.
+In many subjects the pass rates and proportion of students gaining higher grades is good.

-We also offer a range of support to help you succeed, including improvement classes, numeracy, literacy support and learning support for study in lessons.
+We also offer a range of support to help you succeed, including improvement classes and learning support for study in lessons.

 |A-level English Language||16-18, Adults||F.E.
 Courses|

 |A-level Fine Art||16-18, Adults||F.E.
 Courses|